Code-Institute-Submissions/valerieniloinsigh31-Project-1-Drama-Classes_NovResub/README.md

-  -Create online presence-interlinking all platforms (Facebook, Twitter, Instagram and Youtube) -Make group known in the town of Clonakilty and beyond -Showcase experience and qualifications
-  -Detail sponsorships and present payment plan opportunity -Outline style and content of classes offered -Provide a platform for audience feedback
+  -Create online presence-interlinking all platforms (Facebook, Twitter, Instagram and Youtube) -Make group known in the town of Clonakilty and beyond -Showcase experience and qualifications of facilitator to inspire confidence and trust -Detail sponsorships and mention flexible payment plan opportunity -Outline style and content of classes offered -Provide a platform for audience feedback

 2. Scope Plane:

 When considering the scope plane, I focussed on what to include to satisfy all of the user needs.
-As mentioned in the tutorials, I applied an agile approach to building my website-logging in often and making small bitesze increments of development on each occassion as opposed to rushing things or being wreckless.
+As mentioned in the tutorials, I applied an agile approach to building my website-logging in often and making small bitesize increments of development on each occassion as opposed to rushing things or being wreckless.
 The wireframe and mentor meetings assisted to create focus and to develop realistic expectations.
 I decided on the features and everything felt more manageable and controllable.

  When being realistic, I also considered new ideas for future features-as outlined elsewhere in this README.

  Per the tutorials, the time a developer has to commit to building something is rarely over one month-described as a 'sprint'.
 Considering this, if the scope is too big and too ambitious, I knew I would not meet deadlines or the project deadline date and considered this when planning.

  Having watched the tutorials, I know to avoid scope creep (adding random new features too late) as this could be wreckless.
 Though, saying that, I did add a couple of features when refining the website in the last week when doing w3c testing (e.g. I added animations)
  I didn't want the scope to be too small as this would lead to unimpressive products.